 Technology.
 Classic: These are passive helmets and locations of revel-in models.
 Everything else is an auto-darkening helmet.

-Performance: These are ADF helmets featuring virtual wheels, which in turn utilize the HSL100 shell.
+Performance: These are ADF helmets featuring virtual wheels that, in turn, use the HSL100 shell.
 Insight and SmarTIGer are at some stage in this group

-High Performance: These helmets feature analog control, which is characteristic of the HLX100 shell.
+High Performance: These helmets feature analog controls, a characteristic of the HLX100 shell.
 The NexGen and BH3 are at some stage in this series

 State-Of-The-Art: The TrueSight II is the only helmet at this stage in this level